webmachinelearning/model-loader/README.md

 graph model has not worked out.
 Given that the web requires compatibility for much longer timeframes, and is developed by a community, the TensorFlow team believes that what has not worked for Android is even less likely to work for the web.

-This same concern applies to model formats for an inference API that are graph and operation-based.
+This same concern applies to model formats for a model loader API that are ML operation-based.
 In the time since TensorFlow launched, the number of operations has grown rapidly.
 The field of ML is rapidly changing, and new capabilities are approaches are published daily.
 Any graph or operation-based approach is going to face an ongoing challenge of standardizing and evolving.
 It's not possible to design a great API, ship, and be done, and know that the API will endure.
 Its surface will need to be continually added to, and parts of it will fall into disuse as the field finds better approaches.
 This isn't the type of API that lends itself to massive scale deployment with backwards compabibility guarantees.

-The Android and TensorFlow teams have the experience of shipping an API to hundreds of millions of devices, supporting it, and evolving it.
-The fact that they have decided against a graph API and against operation sets as the level of abstraction going forward ought to be a strong caution against following the same path for web standards.
+The Android and TensorFlow teams have had experience shipping an API to hundreds of millions of devices, supporting it, and evolving it.
+The fact that they have decided against tensor operations as the level of abstraction going forward ought to be a caution against following the same path for web standards.

-## What kinds of machine learning could an inference API support?
+## What kinds of machine learning could a model loader API support?

 The idea is to support any type, such as image classification, binary classification, logistic regression, sequence models, or ranking.